talaman/hexagonal-pager/README.md

 pytest
 ```

-### Your Environment Manually
+#### Option 2: Manually

-Get your preferred Python environment set up, I have used 3.12 for this project.
+Otherwise, get your preferred Python environment set up, I have used 3.12 for this project.

 Install the dependencies:
 ```sh